wannahappyaroundme/Garden_of_Eden_V3_Page/SERVICE.md

 - **Google Gemini**: Free, but trains on your data

 **What if you want:**

 - ✅ Powerful AI assistance
 - ✅ Complete privacy (nothing leaves your machine)
 - ✅ No monthly fees
 - ✅ Offline capability
 - ✅ Customizable personality

-**That's why we built Garden of Eden V3.**
+**That's why we built Eden Proejct.**

 ---

 ## 💡 The Solution

-**Garden of Eden V3 is a production-quality, privacy-first desktop AI assistant inspired by Tony Stark's JARVIS.**
+**Eden Proejct is a production-quality, privacy-first desktop AI assistant inspired by Tony Stark's JARVIS.**

 ### Core Promise